-This got us thinking, it’s hard enough to start a business, but is it even harder to do so being a female in a male-dominated industry?
+This got us thinking, it’s hard enough to start a business, but is it even harder to do so being female in a male-dominated industry?
 So we asked her.

-- Do you think that the window cleaning industry is male dominated?
+- Do you think that the window cleaning industry is male-dominated?

 - Have you changed any minds of your male peers about women in the window cleaning industry?

-We decided to ask another female in the window cleaning industry these same questions.We asked Pam Cox, owner of Virginia Window Cleaners Inc. to give us her input.
-She described to us how the window cleaning industry was indeed male dominated.
+We asked Pam Cox, owner of Virginia Window Cleaners Inc., to give us her input.
+She described to us how the window cleaning industry was indeed male-dominated.
 Pamela is another example of a strong, determined woman making things happen for herself.
 She told us her attention to detail has helped her grow and thrive in her business.
-She also described how she prioritizes so that her customers come first, citing the example of how she is always available to speak to clients directly when she is requested.
-This gives them peace of mind if a concern has arisen, while simultaneously creating a relationship between her and the client.
-We asked her if she thinks she had changed any minds of male peers that may have had a stero-type of a woman worker set in their minds.
+She also described how she prioritizes so that her customers come first, citing the example of how she is always available to speak to clients directly when requested.
+This gives them peace of mind if a concern has arisen while simultaneously creating a relationship between her and the client.
+We asked her if she thinks she had changed any minds of male peers that may have had a stereotype of a woman worker set in their minds.
 She replied with this, “I’d like to think so.”
 Atta girl.

 All in AllAlthough the window cleaning industry is male dominated, it has not stopped many strong women from rising to the top.
 It seems as though it comes down to a few things, determination, persistence, and opportunity.
 The women that we talked to are just two examples of what women are doing all around the world, taking a chance and trying to carve out a spot for themselves.
 It is impressive to watch anyone rise, women or otherwise.
 The window cleaning industry, from all accounts, seems to be a unique industry with opportunity for anyone, male or female, who is willing to put everything on the line to reach it.